shinesolutions/packer-aem/docs/configuration.md

 AWS Tags
 --------

-AWS resources created by Packer AEM can be tagged following your organisation's tagging standard.
+AWS resources (e.g. EC2 instance, AMI, EBS volume) created by Packer AEM can be tagged following your organisation's tagging standard.

 Create a YAML file which contains key value pairs for the tags in the following format: